substack/mddf/readme.markdown

 Data records start at the end of the block and grow toward the beginning.

-Data records to not neceesarily correspond to points of the same index and may be referenced by completely different blocks.
+Data records do not neceesarily correspond to points of the same index and may be referenced by completely different blocks.
 Implementations may prioritize placing data near points for performance gains.